MauricioJCarrillo/rock-paper-scissors-vanilla-game/readme.md

-# Rock, Paper and Scissors Game.
+# Rock, Paper and Scissors Game

 This project is a "Rock, paper and scissors game" using JavaScript Foundations.
+If you want to create a project like this, you can check out this course: [Curso básico de Javascript - 2020](https://platzi.com/clases/old/basico-javascript/) on Platzi.

-## GitHub Pages:
+## GitHub Pages

 [Practice - Rock, paper and scissors game](https://mauriciojcarrillo.github.io/6.curso_javascript_basico_platzi)

-## Technologies and concepts:
+## Technologies and concepts

 - HTML.
 - CSS.